TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/25 - Lamentations/Lamentations 3/Lamentations 3.52.md

 ---

-They have chased me sore like a bird, they that are mine enemies without cause.
+They have chased me relentlessly like a bird, those who are my enemies without cause.